YouthCare CEO to step down after protest, racial turmoil inside homelessness organization

 According to a 2019 annual report, YouthCare served more than 1,500 youth.
 Unaccompanied youth and young adults under 25 make up 8% — fewer than 1,000 people — of the homeless population in King County, as of January 2020.

-Seattle Times reporter Scott Greenstone contributed to this story.
+Seattle Times staff reporter Scott Greenstone contributed to this story.